-He advocates consideration of Nature Based Solutions, where appropriate.
+He advocates for the consideration of nature-based solutions, when appropriate.
 He is experienced in designing restoration project monitoring programmes, assessing and modelling project outcomes.
-He emphases the importance of incorporating the dynamics effects of hydrological and fluvial geomorphology on ecological processes.
-This approach is facilitated by his experience in developed tools for assessing whole river hydromorphological condition, the physical habitat suitability for vegetation, and the impact of vegetation on bed roughness and other physical processes.
-He also has a strong understanding of physical habitat preferences of freshwater invertebrates.
+He emphases the importance of incorporating the dynamic effects of hydrological and fluvial geomorphology on ecological processes.
+This approach is facilitated by his experience in developed tools for assessing whole river hydromorphological condition, the physical habitat suitability for vegetation and the impact of vegetation on bed roughness and other physical processes.
+He also has a strong understanding of the physical habitat preferences of freshwater invertebrates.

-Recently his advocacy of nature based solutions has drawn attention in countries especially vulnerable to the impact of climate change on freshwater systems, specifically he was invited to give keynote presentations at international conferences in Turkey and Japan; at the International Society for River Science (ISRS) meeting in Tokyo in 2018 and at ‘Ecology 2017’, Kayseri, Turkey.
+Recently, his advocacy for nature-based solutions has drawn attention in countries especially vulnerable to the impact of climate change on freshwater systems.
+Specifically, he was invited to give keynote presentations at international conferences in Turkey and Japan, at the International Society for River Science (ISRS) meeting in Tokyo in 2018 and at ‘Ecology 2017’ in Kayseri, Turkey.
 He is experienced in communicating to a wide range of audiences and tailors his delivery accordingly.

-He has extensive project management experience having lead substantial components of EU and UK projects, including REFORM (Restoring rivers for effective catchment management), involving input from 20+ partners, 450 person months of activity, He also has hands on experience of large engineering projects such as the Waverley Railway Project.
+He has extensive project management experience having led substantial components of EU and UK projects, including REFORM (Restoring rivers for effective catchment management), involving input from more than 20 partners and 450 person months of activity.
+He also has hands-on experience of large engineering projects such as the Waverley railway project.

-With a strong academic background (over 60 ISI publications) he maintains a large international network in applied research as Associate Editor of the journal Aquatic Conservation Marine & Freshwater Systems.
+With a strong academic background (over 60 ISI publications), he maintains a large international network in applied research as Associate Editor of the journal Aquatic Conservation: Marine and Freshwater Systems.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 Google Analytics sets this cookie to store and count page views.